John Hennessey-Niland

-John Hennessey-Niland is an American diplomat who has served as the United States Ambassador to Palau since March 6, 2020.
+John Hennessey-Niland is an American diplomat who had served as the United States ambassador to Palau from 2020 to 2022.

 Early life and education

 Hennessey-Niland received his Bachelor of Arts at Tufts University, a Master of Arts in Law and Diplomacy at the Fletcher School of Law and Diplomacy, and a Diplome at France's École nationale d'administration.